 El Paso Cost of Living

 A dollar goes a little further in El Paso.
-According to Sperling’s Best Places, the cost of living index is 84.40 (100 is average for U.S. cities).
-Comparatively, you’ll save most on housing, followed by utilities.
-The per capita income is $19,262 and the median family income is $45,800 (2014 estimates).
-The effective sales tax rate is 8.25 percent.
-Use the links below to gauge your salary’s buying power in El Paso.
+Residents save the most money on average on housing and utilities.
+The per capita income is $20,050 and the median family income is $42,037.
+Considering moving to El Paso?
+Use the links below to gauge your salary’s buying power.

 El Paso Schools

-El Paso is served by four public, independent school districts; by several private, religiously affiliated schools (Christian, Catholic, Jewish); and by Montessori schools.
-All told, there are nearly 300 institutions educating students from pre-K through grade 12.
+El Paso is served by four public school districts, by several private, religiously affiliated schools (Christian, Catholic, Jewish), and by Montessori schools.
+There are nearly 300 institutions educating students from pre-K through grade 12.
 El Paso is also home to excellent schools for higher education, such as University of Texas at El Paso (UTEP) and Paul L Foster School of Medicine at Texas Tech University Health Sciences Center.

 El Paso Hospitals

-An online search finds 17 hospitals in or near El Paso, although none have nationally ranked specialities.
-Las Palmas Medical Center and Hospitals of Providence Memorial Campus are two of the larger ones.
+There are 17 hospitals in or near El Paso.
+Las Palmas Medical Center and Hospitals of Providence Memorial Campus are two of the largest.
 The University Medical Center is a teaching hospital affiliated with the Paul L. Foster School of Medicine.

 El Paso Real Estate